Top Courses in the South: How Many Have You Played?

 Hilton Head Island, SC 29928

 Harbour Town Golf Links is known for hosting the annual RBC Heritage Tournament, a PGA Tour event.
 This is a unique course both for amateur and professional golfers alike, as the course has a much shorter yardage than many other championship caliber courses.
 What the course lacks in long yardages it makes up for in tight greens that punishes inaccurate shots.
 In addition, numerous water hazards and trees, as well as strong coastal winds, make for a very demanding course.
-The course is open year round to the public.
+The course is open year round to the public, which is why it made our list of the greatest Hilton Head golf courses you can play.

 110 Championship Way